-Join Ron Davis for an in-depth discussion in this video Using the DAX coding interfaces, part of Data Modeling with Excel Power Pivot.
+Join Ron Davis for an in-depth discussion in this video Using the DAX coding interfaces, part of Excel Power Pivot: Data Modeling.

 - The Dax coding interfaces.
 When you're creating a calculated column, you're going to need to do it when you're in the data model in the view that we're in right now, just like we did in the last demonstration, but when you're creating the calculated fields, which should be the focus of your Dax formulas, then you're going to create them either here or actually in Excel.
 There's advantages and disadvantages to both.
 Here in the data model, if you see, when we click on a Dax formula, we have this calculated field, we have the value shown down in here, so after we ran the calculation, we have the value, and that will help us, and it will show it to us.